Original Medicare (Parts A & B): Hospice Care

 banner

-Medicare-certified hospice care can be received in the home or other facility where your loved one lives, like a nursing home.
+Medicare-certified hospice care can be received in the home or other facility where you or your loved one lives, like a nursing home.
 They can also receive hospice care in an inpatient facility, such as a long-term hospital.

 What it is